meowool/reversify/reflectify/README.md

 }
 ```

-By calling the `contract.` methods provided by the contract, Reflectify will automatically replace them with the appropriate reflection logic during the compilation process.
+By calling the `contract.` functions provided by the contract, Reflectify will automatically replace them with the appropriate reflection logic during the compilation process.
 Here's a simplified pseudo-code of how it might work:

 ```kotlin
 @JvmInline